polkadot-developers/polkadot-docs/develop/interoperability/intro-to-xcm.md

 </figure>

 ## Core Functionalities of XCM

-Some of the key features and additions to cross-consensus messaging include
+Some of the key features and additions to cross-consensus messaging include:

-* **Programmability**

-    The ability to have expectations for messages, which allow for more comprehensive use cases, safe dispatches for version checking, branching, and NFT/Asset support.
+- **Programmability** - the ability to set expectations for messages, allowing for more comprehensive use cases, safe dispatches for version checking, branching, and NFT/Asset support

-* **Functional Multichain Decomposition**

-    The ability to define mechanisms to cross-reference and perform actions on other chains on behalf of the origin chain (remote locking), context/id for these messages, and asset namespacing.
+- **Functional Multichain Decomposition** - the ability to define mechanisms for cross-referencing and performing actions on other chains on behalf of the originating chain (remote locking), context/id for these messages, and asset namespacing

-* **Bridging**

-    Introduces the concept of a universal location, which allows for a base reference for global consensus systems for multi-hop setups.
-This location is above the parent relay chain or other consensus systems like Ethereum or Bitcoin.
+- **Bridging** - introduces the concept of a universal location, which allows for a base reference for global consensus systems in multi-hop setups.
+This location is above the parent relay chain and other consensus systems like Ethereum or Bitcoin.

 A core part of the vision that XCM provides is improving communication between the chains to make system parachains a reality.
 For example, the Polkadot relay chain handles more than just parachain management and shared security - it handles user balances/assets, governance, and staking.
 Ideally, the relay chain should be for what it's intended to be - a place for shared security.
 System parachains can alleviate these core responsibilities from the relay chain but only by using a standard format like XCM.